-The curriculum is designed to offer discrete teaching in literacy, numeracy and science with other subjects largely being integrated into a topic based approach using carefully planned development which is based on the National Curriculum and is called the Main Lesson.
+The curriculum is designed to offer discrete teaching in literacy, numeracy and science with other subjects largely being integrated into a topic based approach using carefully planned development which is based on the National Curriculum.

 A discrete lesson of Literacy is delivered each day.
 This incorporates reading, writing and speaking and listening with a dedicated phonics and spelling element.
 The National Curriculum provides a framework and staff largely use the CLPE (Centre for literacy and primary education) approach to deliver interesting and motivational lessons based on high quality texts.
 Additional literacy opportunities are identified and developed throughout the school day when children are afforded opportunities to engage in various speaking and listening activities and daily story time which includes familiar stories, traditional tales, poetry, rhyme and drama.
 Read-Write Inc Phonics scheme and the Read-Write Fresh Start are used according to children’s abilities.
 Handwriting is taught using a multi-sensory approach in the early years and then Nelson handwriting as children make progress.